Overview

 Initially, I held a meeting with the team to discuss their vision for the world and expected needs of the project.
 I also facilitated the creation of a map (very similar to wireframing in traditional UI Design), to breakdown the project into 'areas' we can encapsulate to their own mechanics, tasks, and atmosphere.
 Each 'area' held a list of level design ideas and goals.
 The map served two goals:

-(1) To keep myself and the team alined on the function and events tied to each area
+(1) To keep myself and the team aligned on the function and events tied to each area

 (2) To help the team use a design behavior perspective as we continually update the map with new/changing design decisions.